infinum/wordpress-handbook/Project management/SEO preparation.md

 - Images shouldn't be too large
 - Set the [Open Graph images](https://ogp.me/) (OG) for the page/post

-Don't use SVGs for the featured images or OG images, as they won't get rendered on the social networks and search results
+Don't use SVGs for featured images or OG images, as they won't be rendered on social networks and in search results

 Yoast SEO plugin will warn if these are not properly set, but it's good to have them in mind nonetheless.